CDbio Trading 0% Higher This Week (MCD)

-CDbio (MCD) traded 0% lower against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on September 14th.
-CDbio has a market cap of $1.00 billion and $7.34 worth of CDbio was traded on exchanges in the last 24 hours.
-One CDbio token can now be bought for $0.0129 or 0.00000022 BTC on major exchanges.
-During the last seven days, CDbio has traded up 0% against the U.S. dollar.
+CDbio (MCD) traded 0% lower against the U.S. dollar during the 24-hour period ending at 23:00 PM ET on September 14th.
+In the last week, CDbio has traded 0% higher against the U.S. dollar.
+CDbio has a market cap of $1.00 billion and approximately $7.34 worth of CDbio was traded on exchanges in the last 24 hours.
+One CDbio token can currently be purchased for about $0.0129 or 0.00000021 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.